ukeSJTU/ukeSJTU/README.md

 🎓 Student at Shanghai Jiao Tong University (SJTU)
 💻 Passionate about AI, Full-Stack Development, and System Programming
-🌱 Working on multi-agent frameworks, web applications, and ML projects
+🌱 Working on full-stack web applications
 🔧 Experienced with Python, TypeScript, C++, and various frameworks
 📫 Feel free to reach out for collaborations or just a chat!